 Let us discuss the benefits of using Flux:

 - Prevents Formation of Oxide: Flux prevents oxide from forming.
 Also, it removes the oxide residues, if any.
-A layer is formed on the jewelry surface on which the solder may flow seamlessly on using a flux.
+A layer is formed on the jewelry surface on which the solder may flow seamlessly using a flux.

 - Seals out Air: Flux seals out air from entering the jewelry.
 As a result, no further oxidation can take place, and the material does not get rusted.